-- One-Size System — If you have a larger newborn, you may be able to get by with a One-Size cloth system like Best Value Flip Hybrid (8 to 35 pounds) or Top Pick GroVia Hybrid (8 to 30 pounds) from the get-go, but these typically fit much better once a newborn gains weight and fills out.
-The Flip Hybrid system is a great introductory system as there is no folding, snapping, or stuffing.
-We are big fans of Flip's Stay Dry Inserts as they performed excellently in our absorbency testing with an 8 of 10 meaning so they do a good job of keeping baby's skin dry.
-We recommend purchasing 10 of the Flip Snap Cover for $150 and 30 Flip Newborn Stay-Dry Inserts for $75 for an initial total of $225.
-When baby is ready to size up to the regularly-sized Flip Stay-Dry Inserts, this will cost an extra $150 for an estimated lifetime cost of $375.
+- One-Size System — If you have a bigger newborn, Best Value Flip Hybrid (8 to 35 pounds) or Top Pick GroVia Hybrid (8 to 30 pounds) may work at birth.
+However, one-size systems typically have a much better fit once a baby fills out a bit.
+The Flip Hybrid system is an excellent introductory system as there is no folding, snapping or stuffing.
+Flip's Stay Dry Inserts performed excellently in our absorbency testing with an 8 of 10.
+In other words, they do a good job of keeping baby's skin dry.
+We recommend purchasing ten of the Flip One-Size Diaper Cover and thirty Flip Newborn Stay-Dry Inserts for an initial total around $225.
+When your baby is ready to size up to the regularly-sized Flip One-Size Stay-Dry Inserts, this will cost extra for an estimated lifetime cost around $375.
 However, you will already have your covers!
-Afterwards, newborn inserts can continue to be used for extra absorption when needed.
+Afterward, newborn inserts can continue to be used for extra absorption when needed.

-- Cloth Safe Diaper Cream — Baby probably won't need any diaper cream in the hospital, but we are listing cloth safe diaper cream here because as described in the above tip box, using zinc or petroleum-based diaper creams without a reusable liner is a bad idea.
-Our favorite is Thirsties Booty Love which is gentle, moisturizing, and natural with an organic base of extra virgin olive oil and beeswax combined with oregon grape root, myrrh gum, yarrow herb, and calendula flower.
+- Cloth Safe Diaper Cream — Baby probably won't need any diaper cream in the hospital, but we are listing cloth safe diaper cream here because as described in the above tip box, using zinc or petroleum-based diaper creams without a reusable liner is not recommended.
+Our favorite is Thirsties Booty Love which is gentle, moisturizing, and natural with an organic base of extra virgin olive oil and beeswax combined with Oregon grape root, myrrh gum, yarrow herb, and calendula flower.

-- Cloth Diaper Liners — If you do cloth diaper from birth, we recommend using disposable liners like Eco Sprout Eco-Bottom Liners (below left) are highly recommended to help lift meconium and transitional stool off the cloth for disposal before putting the diaper into the wet bag.
+- Cloth Diaper Liners — If you do cloth diaper from birth, we recommend using disposable liners.
+The BubuBibi Bamboo Diaper Liner is highly recommended to help lift meconium and transitional stool off the cloth for disposal before putting the diaper into the wet bag.
 In addition to keeping things more sanitary, this will help somewhat with staining and the need to dunk and swish or use a sprayer to remove solids.
-If any diaper cream is used, we highly recommend using a washable liner like Kanga Care Reusable Diaper Liner (below second to left) in between baby and the cloth.
+If using diaper cream, we highly recommend using a washable liner like Kanga Care Reusable Diaper Liner (below left) in between baby and the cloth.

 - Cloth Wipes — For wipes, we recommend using the hospital's gauze and water or getting a few packages of WaterWipes until transitional stool has passed and you are home with your washing machine.
-If your preference is to use cloth wipes as well when baby is born, we recommend GroVia Reusable Cloth Wipes (below second to right).
-Available in a 12-pack for $10.95, they are durable, large, and soft enough for a newborn's bottom, yet thick enough for when baby starts to put out some serious solids.
+If your preference is to use cloth wipes as well when your baby is born, we recommend GroVia Reusable Cloth Diaper Wipes (below middle).
+Available in a 12-pack they are durable, large, and soft enough for a newborn's bottom, yet thick enough for when baby starts to put out some serious solids.

 - Cloth Diaper Wet Bag — The Planet Wise Hanging Wet-Dry Bag (above right) is a good option for cloth diapering in the hospital because it can hang from a hook or doorknob and has zippered compartments for both wet and dry cloth accessories.

-- Full-Size Stroller — See our review The Search for the Best Baby Stroller.
-While our opinion is to consider holding off on purchasing a traditional, full-size stroller until baby can sit up on their own, some parents may want to register for this big ticket item before baby is born.
-And, these days, most full-size strollers accommodate infant car seats for a fairly elegant one-stop solution that isn't as clunky and overweight as the quintessential travel system.
-Stay tuned for our upcoming refresh of The Best Car Seat Frame Stroller Review which compares 3 car seat frame strollers to 11 full-size strollers and 1 umbrella stroller for use with an infant car seat.
-In the meantime, we recommend considering the UPPAbaby Cruz (List $500) and the Bugaboo Bee3 (List $719) for an all-in-one approach.
-Both allow for complete removal of the stroller seat and as such, weight much closer to an infant car seat frame strollers than most full-size stroller systems at about 15 pounds each.
-To carry an infant car seat, the Cruz and Bee3 rely solely on the chassis frame to carry an infant car seat which clicks-in rather than relying on a strap for security.
-Depending upon the infant car seat used, an adapter may need to be purchased separately.
+- Full-Size Stroller — While our opinion is to hold off on purchasing a traditional, full-size stroller until your baby can sit up on their own, some parents may want to register for this big-ticket item before the baby is born.
+And, these days, most full-size strollers accommodate infant car seats for an elegant one-stop solution that isn't as clunky and overweight as the quintessential travel system.
+However, if you are craving an all-in-one approach from the start, we recommend the UPPAbaby Cruz.
+The Cruz allows for complete removal of the stroller seat, so it weighs much closer to a frame strollers than most full-size strollers at about 15 pounds.
+The Cruz relies solely on the chassis frame to click-in the infant car seat rather than a strap for security.
+For an excellent summary review, read The Best Full-size Strollers.